 Line 15.
 Compensation of officers.
 Enter deductible officers' compensation on line 15.
-Do not include compensation deductible elsewhere on the return, such as elective contributions to a section 401(k) cash or deferred arrangement or amounts contributed under a salary reduction SEP agreement or a SIMPLE IRA plan.
+See Employment credits on page 10 for a list of employment credits that may reduce your deduction for officers' compensation.
+Do not include compensation deductible elsewhere on the return, such as elective contributions to a section 401 (k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE IRA plan.

 Include only the deductible part of each officer's compensation on line 15.
-(See Disallowance of deduction for employee compensation in excess of \$1 million below.)
+(See Disallowance of deduction for employee compensation in excess of \$1 million, below.)
 Attach a schedule for all officers using the following columns:

-- 1. Name of officer.
+1. Name of officer.

 - 2. Social security number.

 - 3. Percentage of time devoted to business.

 - 4. Amount of compensation.